monikastojj96/Carrot-Chase/README.md

 ## General info
 Overview:
 * Carrot Chase is a video game prototype created in Microsoft MakeCode Arcade using Python.
-The goal is simple: collect as many carrots as possible before the timer runs outs while avoiding being eaten by the snake.
+The goal is to collect as many carrots as possible before the timer runs out while avoiding being eaten by the snake.
 Problem it solves:
 * My prototype focuses on an artistic challenge: using Microsoft MakeCode Arcade as a platform for creative expression.
 Purpose: